dongska/Flappy-Bird-EasyX/README.md

 - Game restart functionality

 ## Support Us
 If you find this project helpful, please give us a ⭐️ Star!
-It is very important to us and can help more people discover and use this project.

 ## Requirements